abligh/nbd/doc/proto.md

     The values of the length and offset fields in a disconnect request are not defined.

+    A client SHOULD NOT send `NBD_CMD_DISC` if `NBD_FLAG_SEND_CLOSE` is set in the transmission flags field, but SHOULD use `NBD_CMD_CLOSE` instead; in such circumstances, if the client cannot wait for inflight requests to complete it SHOULD simply disconnect.

 * `NBD_CMD_FLUSH` (3)

     A flush request; a write barrier.
 The server MUST NOT send a